omarabulella/Complete-DevOps-Pipeline-Implementation/README.md

 **To access the application:**
 - Open your browser and go to `http://<LoadBalancer-IP>`.
-- The application should display a simple landing page or API response.
+- The application should display a simple counter App

 ![Application Output](/docs/application-output.PNG)